 What happened: The BBC consumer series Watchdog released a report that shook iced coffee lovers to their core.
 Samples of iced drinks from Starbucks, Caffe Nero, and Costa Coffee contained varying levels of fecal bacteria.

 Expert Tony Lewis told the BBC that, “These should not be present at any level — never mind the significant numbers found.”
 These kinds of bacteria are opportunistic pathogens and a common source of human disease.
 Spokespeople for each of the cafes conducted investigations and told the public they’d take the appropriate actions to counteract the findings.

 Next: This beloved Mexican chain featured E. coli on the menu.

-Customers reported falling severely ill after eating at a Virginia Chipotle location in July 2017.
-Customers submitted a total of eight reports to the website iwaspoisoned.com, which immediately alerted Business Insider.
+What happened: Diners reported getting severely ill after eating at Chipotle in July 2017.
+A total of eight reports on the website iwaspoisoned.com immediately alerted Business Insider.
 The affected customers reported symptoms such as vomiting, diarrhea, severe stomach pain, dehydration, and nausea.

 “We are working with health authorities to understand what the cause may be and to resolve the situation as quickly as possible,” said Jim Marsden, Chipotle’s executive director of food safety.